Jonathan9168/CS2-Tracker/README.md

 # CSGO-Tracker

-Provides a Price Tracking Spreadsheet, Inventory Scraper, and Price Updater for CSGO items.
+Provides a Price Tracking Spreadsheet, Inventory Scraper, and Price Updater for CS2 items.

 ## Spreadsheet

 ```
-Provides price tracking and metrics on the user's CSGO items.
+Provides price tracking and metrics on the user's CS2 items.
 ```

 ### Example